Fénix shopping centre – A Phoenix Reborn from Ashes

 Asset Management Director CZ & SK

-In this year´s CIJ Awards Czech Republic, Cushman & Wakefield Retail Agency team was awarded the Best Retail Real Estate Agency, confirming its leading position on the local market.
+In this year´s CIJ Awards Czech Republic, Cushman & Wakefield Retail Agency team was awarded the Best Retail Real Estate Agency.
+For the 8th consecutive year, Cushman & Wakefield confirmed its leading position on the local market in the prestigious CIJ Awards.